kpriyaGit/Cpp/01_CourseModule/03_Lab_Student_Database/README.md

 ## Exercise 2: Persisting the database

 Write the database content to a file.
-The file format is derived from the commonly used [CSV format] (https://en.wikipedia.org/wiki/Comma-separated_values).
+The file format is derived from the commonly used [CSV format](https://en.wikipedia.org/wiki/Comma-separated_values).
 In order to store all data in one file, we first write a line with the number of data sets of a given kind and then all data sets, using a semicolon to separate the values.
 The file starts with the courses, followed by the student data (Student's data members and address data), followed by the enrollment data.
 Here’s a short example: